wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the app selection wizard with the Search within this list dropdown menu set to Model-driven apps.](../media/model-driven.png)](../media/model-driven.png#lightbox)

 1. Search for **Collaboration Manager** and select the app that corresponds with your dedicated environment.
-For example, if you're working with environment 100, you would select the app with environment FSIInADay_100 against its name.

 1. Select the **Collaboration Manager** app and select **Save**.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the app selection wizard with search results for "collab" showing Collaboration Manager for Loans.](../media/collaboration.png)](../media/collaboration.png#lightbox)

     The app will appear as a pinned tab in your channel.

    > [!div class="mx-imgBorder"]
    > [![Screenshot of the channel in Teams with the Collaboration Manager for Loans tab open.](../media/tab.png)](../media/tab.png#lightbox)